Fossil fuel power station: Particulate matter

-Another problem related to coal combustion is the emission of particulates that have a serious impact on public health.
-Power plants remove particulate from the flue gas with the use of a bag house or electrostatic precipitator.
+Another problem associated with coal combustion is the emission of particulates that have a serious impact on public health.
+Power plants remove particulates from the flue gas using a bag house or an electrostatic precipitator.
 Several newer plants that burn coal use a different process, Integrated Gasification Combined Cycle in which synthesis gas is made out of a reaction between coal and water.
 The synthesis gas is processed to remove most pollutants and then used initially to power gas turbines.
 Then the hot exhaust gases from the gas turbines are used to generate steam to power a steam turbine.
 The pollution levels of such plants are drastically lower than those of "classic" coal power plants.

 Particulate matter from coal-fired plants can be harmful and have negative health impacts.
-Studies have shown that exposure to particulate matter is related to an increase of respiratory and cardiac mortality.
+Studies have shown that exposure to particulate matter is related to an increase in respiratory and cardiac mortality.
 Particulate matter can irritate small airways in the lungs, which can lead to increased problems with asthma, chronic bronchitis, airway obstruction, and gas exchange.

 There are different types of particulate matter, depending on the chemical composition and size.
 The dominant form of particulate matter from coal-fired plants is coal fly ash, but secondary sulfate and nitrate also comprise a major portion of the particulate matter from coal-fired plants.
 Coal fly ash is what remains after the coal has been combusted, so it consists of the incombustible materials that are found in the coal.

-The size and chemical composition of these particles affects the impacts on human health.
+The size and chemical composition of these particles affect the impacts on human health.
 Currently coarse (diameter greater than 2.5 μm) and fine (diameter between 0.1 μm and 2.5 μm) particles are regulated, but ultrafine particles (diameter less than 0.1 μm) are currently unregulated, yet they pose many dangers.
 Unfortunately much is still unknown as to which kinds of particulate matter pose the most harm, which makes it difficult to come up with adequate legislation for regulating particulate matter.

-There are several methods of helping to reduce the particulate matter emissions from coal-fired plants.
+There are several methods to reduce particulate matter emissions from coal-fired plants.
 Roughly 80% of the ash falls into an ash hopper, but the rest of the ash then gets carried into the atmosphere to become coal-fly ash.
 Methods of reducing these emissions of particulate matter include: